vince-ntx/Aldor/src/notes.md

 Build a bank to receives deposits and issue loans.

 ## Features
-- open, close, and update an Account
+- open, close an Account
     - fetch accounts
 - make deposits/withdrawals
 - get a loan